lifelib-dev/lifelib/makedocs/source/projects/nestedlife.rst

 the outer projection develops up to each projection step at which point a nested projection starts.

-The main purpose of this template is to simulate actual/realistic cashflows as the outer projection, and expected future cashflows at each projection step as each of the inner projection.
+The main purpose of this model is to simulate actual/realistic cashflows as the outer projection, and expected future cashflows at each projection step as each of the inner projection.

-By default, some formulas are redefined in :mod:`~nestedlife` module, to define new cells or redefine existing cells in :mod:`~projection` module for nested projection, and to allow the user to adjust surrender rates.

 .. contents:: Contents
    :depth: 1